What is Brain Metastases?

 Brain metastases, a specific form of Stage IV melanoma, are one of the most common and difficult-to-treat complications of melanoma.
-They differ from all other metastases in terms of risk factors, diagnosis, and treatment.
+Brain metastases differ from all other metastases in terms of risk factors, diagnosis, and treatment.

 Who Is At Risk?

-More than 60% of all Stage IV melanoma patients will develop brain metastases at some point but certain factors can increase that risk: 1,2
+More than 60% of all Stage IV melanoma patients will develop brain metastases at some point, but certain factors increase the risk [1,2]:

-- The primary tumor was ulcerated or deep or invasive.
+- The primary tumor was ulcerated, deep, or invasive

-- The melanoma was unresectable Stage III or Stage IV when diagnosed
+- The LDH is elevated at diagnosis of unresectable Stage III or Stage IV

 - The melanoma has spread to the internal organs